evij-g/daedos/README.md

-# LABYR
+# DAEDOS
-LABYR is a visual processor inspired by my handmade woodcuts.
+DAEDOS is a visual processor inspired by my handmade woodcuts.